flakeos/.github/profile/README.md

 Code:                     White Mountain

 ### About Code Name
-FlakeOS use ad code name the names of the mountains.
+FlakeOS use as code name the names of the mountains.